-To summarize the drawbacks of C-V2X, its information carrying capacity is reduced in the more critical scenarios, it allocates resources of a fixed size and therefore is very inefficient when messages sizes vary, it has no unique lower-layer addresses and is therefore only suitable for broadcasting messages which is a subset of the communications necessary for ITS safety-related services, and it cannot function without tight time synchronization of all devices which is simply impractical and not possible.
+To summarize the drawbacks of C-V2X, its information carrying capacity is reduced in the more critical scenarios, it allocates resources of a fixed size and therefore is very inefficient when messages sizes vary, it has no unique lower-layer addresses and is therefore only suitable for broadcasting messages which is a subset of the communications necessary for ITS safety-related services, and it cannot function without tight time synchronization of all devices which is impractical.

 These technical facts support IEEE 802’s recommendation that all spectrum reserved for ITS safety-related services be allocated to IEEE 802.11 technologies as those technologies have been proven to be optimal in ITS RF environments and continues to be deployed in the US and around the world.
 DSRC leverages ubiquitous IEEE 802.11 products in mass production for over a decade to also provide life-saving benefits (which are hard to quantify) at a cost consistent with IEEE 802.11 based products.